Vital Records Online

 Cost & fees

 The costs and fees for obtaining a Vermont birth certificate can vary based on the method used to order it.
 For orders placed by mail, the VDH charges a fee of $10.00 for each certified birth certificate replacement.
 For online requests, the VDH fee is $12.00 per certificate.
 Rush processing fees vary by application method and service provider.
 When using VRO's online filing service, the fee starts at $29.00, plus the state fee.
-VRO provides a secure online solution for ordering birth certificates.
+VRO provides a secure online solution for ordering birth certificate.

 State Fee